Skip to main content

 Running for: US President

 In 2021 Joe Biden was the oldest American ever to be sworn in as president, at age 78.
 From day one of his presidency there was speculation he would step down for a younger Democrat rather than seek reelection.
 After Democrats outperformed expectations in the midterms, however, Biden supporters gained momentum.
-In April 2023 Biden announced he will run for reelection as president.
+In April 2023 Biden announced he would run for reelection as president.
+He won New Hampshire's Democratic primary despite his name not appearing on the ballot after supporters organized a write-in campaign.

 Position on Issues